trevorzhen/Code-for-Robust-SOC-and-SDP/Regression/ReadMe.txt

 The folder contains the following script files with described function:

 Robust_Sensor.m
-This function computes the prosposed approximation scheme using linear decision rules.
+This function computes the proposed approximation scheme using linear decision rules.

 diabete.m
 This .m file is obtained the data for the robust regression numerical experiments.